-3.5.2.6.1 If result is 'negative result', the diagnostic parameter shall be present in the return, and its value shall be one of the following:

-- a) 'duplicate Invoke-ID'-the value of the invoke-ID parameter is the same as the invoke-ID value of a previous, outstanding operation; - b) 'other reason'-the reason for the negative result will have to be found by other means.

-3.5.2.6.2 If result is 'positive result', the diagnostic parameter shall not be present in the return.
+- 3.5.2.6.1 If result is 'negative result', diagnostic shall be present in the return, and its value shall be one of the following: - a) 'duplicate Invoke-ID'-the value of the invoke-ID parameter is the same as the invoke-ID value of a previous, outstanding operation; - b) 'other reason'-the reason for the negative result will have to be found by other means. - 3.5.2.6.2 If result is 'positive result', diagnostic shall not be present in the return.

-3.5.3.1 If result is 'positive result', the ROCF-STOP operation shall have the following effects:

-- a) the provider shall cease invoking ROCF-TRANSFER-DATA operations; - b) the provider shall build an RocfTransferBuffer SLE PDU from the transfer buffer contents and pass this SLE PDU to the communications service in accordance with the provision of 3.1.9; - c) the provider shall transition to state 2 ('ready').

-3.5.3.2 If result is 'negative result', the provider state shall remain in state 3 ('active')unchanged and the provider shall continue processing unchangedOCFs.
+- 3.5.3.1 If result is 'positive result', the ROCF-STOP operation shall have the following effects: - a) the provider shall cease invoking ROCF-TRANSFER-DATA operations; - b) the provider shall build an RocfTransferBuffer SLE PDU from the transfer buffer contents and pass this SLE PDU to the communications service in accordance with the provision of 3.1.9; - c) the provider shall transition to state 2 ('ready'). - 3.5.3.2 If result is 'negative result', the provider state shall remain unchanged and the provider shall continue processing OCFs.